 Citation - Citing the evidence you offer conveys the source of your ideas and saves you from the dishonest practice of passing others' ideas off as your own.
 In-text parenthetical citations are conventional in most fields (history, which uses footnotes, is one exception).
-In this method of citation the source author's name and the page number where the idea appears are included in your text and refer the reader to a full entry in your list of works cited should they want to seek out more information.
+In this method of citation the source author's name and the page number of the idea and are included in your text and refer the reader to a full entry in your list of works cited should he or she want to seek out more information.
 In the sciences and social sciences, in-text citations also include the source's date of publication.